 By 1944 when the Regent Theatre Orchestra was disbanded, the Console was moved to the orchestra lift in the center of the stage, by then its timber casing had been painted white.

-Arrival in Brisbane
+The Wurlitzer arrives in Brisbane

 Installation at the Regent Theatre in 1929